Othent/docs/README.md

 - **Custom encryption/decryption algorithm:** _Othent_ only supports `RSA-OAEP` when using `encrypt()` and `decrypt()`.

+- **No customizable permissions**: _Othent_'s permissions are hardcoded and cannot be changed, as users are implicitly giving _Othent_ full control of their (custodial) wallets.

 ## 🌎 How does Othent work?

 ### **The Current Authentication Method:**&#x20;